 Burrell Smith had designed the logic board of the LaserWriter.
 He approached it as if he were designing a new computer.
 In terms of its innards, the new printer was a computer: a monitor-less Macintosh, only much more powerful than the standard Mac.
-It had a more powerful Motorola microprocessor, the 68020, which made it run considerably faster than the Mac itself.
-It also had more memory.
+It's version of the Mac's 68000 Motorola processor made it run fifty percent faster than the Macintosh.
+It also had three times the memory of a Fat Mac.

 But Apple's smartest design decision concerned the manner in which the printer produced its documents.
 Instead of exclusively accepting the QuickDraw routines utilized by the standard Apple printer, the LaserWriter also made use of something called a page description language, called PostScript, created by software wizards who had recently left Xerox PARC to form a company called Adobe.
 When a Macintosh program was equipped with PostScript, a visual display of the document would be embedded in a series of instructions; issuing a print command would send those instructions to the printer, which would interpret them to create the document.
 This technique was especially powerful in generating typefaces and fonts; PostScript stored these as mathematical formulas.
-This was not only faster than using bit-maps, but much more flexible-a simple tweak could, with very little computation required, change a style from normal to bold, or switch the point size from three points (,, , a) to banner size-all without the dreaded "jaggies" that normally characterized output generated from the computer.
+This was not only faster than using bit-maps, but much more flexible-a simple tweak could, with very little computation required, change a style from normal to bold, or switch the point size from three points (,,,) to banner size-all without the dreaded "jaggies" that normally characterized output generated from the computer.
 Instead of using its own knockoff fonts as it did in Macintosh itself, Apple licensed the traditional fonts Times Roman and Helvetica for inclusion in every LaserWriter.
 (In addition, Adobe marketed entire typeface libraries which could be downloaded into the machine's memory.)
 PostScript was versatile, and using it, you could generate an array of stunning effects, like words swirling in a spiral.